iamhimansu/Pretty-Input/README.md

 ```
 <br />

-# Hey! you created your dynamic input field
+# This is it, Hey! you created your dynamic input field
 <br />

 **Changes** : _If your are using bootstrap copy this css into your style_<br />